LGBTQ rights in the European Union: Intersex rights

 In February 2019, the European Parliament adopted a resolution on the rights of intersex people.
 The resolution called European Union member states to legislate better policies that protected intersex individuals, especially from unnecessary surgery and discrimination.
 It stated that the parliament "strongly condemns sex-normalizing treatments and surgery; welcomes laws that prohibit such surgery, as in Malta and Portugal, and encourages other member states to adopt similar legislation as soon as possible."
 The resolution also urged legal gender recognition based on self-determination.
 It also confirms that intersex people are "exposed to multiple instances of violence and discrimination in the European Union" and calls on the European Commission and the Members States to propose legislation to address these issues.
 It also includes the need of adequate counselling and support for intersex people and their families, measures to end the stigma and pathologisation intersex people face and increased funding for intersex-led civil society organisations.

 Other actions

 Between 2001 and 2006, a Community Action Programme to Combat Discrimination involved the expenditure of €100 million to fight discrimination in a number of areas, including sexual orientation.

 In 2009, the European Commission has acted to tone down a law in Lithuania that included homophobic language and also aimed to support the gay pride parade in the country and others under threat of banning.

 Foreign relations

-In June 2010, the Council of the European Union adopted a non-binding toolkit to promote LGBT people's human rights.
+In June 2010, the Council of the European Union adopted a non-binding toolkit to promote LGBTQ people's human rights.

 In June 2013, the Council upgraded it to binding LGBTI Guidelines instructing EU diplomats around the world to defend the human rights of LGBTI people.